 drivers of the business and is a key KPI for stakeholders.
-Performance On the basis of our risk assessment, together with our assessment of the materiality vironment, our judgement is that 1 - ancial statements should be 75% of materiality for the Group and 60% fo or the Company: \$289,300 (2023: \$311,800) \$268,700 (2023: \$220,000) Specific materiality We also determine a lower level of specific materiality for certain areas such as directors' remuneration and related party transactions of \$2,000.
-Reporting threshold We agreed with the Audit Committee that we would report to them all misstatements over 5% of Group and Company materiality identified during the audit, as well as differences below that threshold that, in our view, warrant reporting on qualitative grounds.
-We also report to the Audit Comm identified when assessing the overall presentation of the financial statements. \$19,300 (2023: \$20,750) \$18,400 (2023: \$16,600)
+Performance materiality On the basis of our risk assessment, together with our assessment of the Group and Company's control environment, our judgement is that performance materiality for the financial statements should be 75% of materiality for the Group and 60% for the Company: \$289,300 (2023: \$311,800) \$268,700 (2023: \$220,000) Specific materiality We also determine a lower level of specific materiality for certain areas such as directors' remuneration and related party transactions of \$2,000.
+Reporting threshold misstatements over 5% of Group a during the audit, as well as different view, warrant reporting on qualitativ We also report to the Audit Comm ee that we would report to them all and Company materiality identified ces below that threshold that, in our we grounds. ittee on disclosure matters that we erall presentation of the financial \$19,300 (2023: \$20,750) \$18,400 (2023: \$16,600)